JanVasko1/KM-Calendar_Reading/README.md

 ### <span style="color:blue;">Sharepoint</span>
 - Program prompts at the beginning if you want to directly download missing days from Sharepoint (online) and analyze missing days (when working from home, you have to be on KM VPN)
+- Program is also capable to download whole reporting period nevertheless if there is some records of my ID

 - Setup data must be correctly maintained to have a correct link to proper TimeSheet Excel on Sharepoint
     - `Authentication`